umartokyo/Ath/English/john oliver.md

 Global Issue out of :
 	Ignorance of the details of the person's reasons leads to risk of misjudgment of their actions.
+## Sep 23
+Outrage Machine: Whenever people find bits of the story, focus on it, and ruin someone's life with it.
+"Goldfish" effect, shortens the attention span, encouraging click-bait culture and people get inundated by not always helpful information.
+John Oliver is saying how outrage machine opened up endless possibilities for public shaming.
+Internet is erasing accountability from people.
+Except Linus's failed framework experiment, MeToo movement is also an example of public shaming.

+> "Viral" & "Shame" would be good to have in your global issue.

+Note what he says about what his team choses to and not to talk about.
+Punishment can be vastly disproportionate to the events.
+Patient zero: the very first one.
+The consequences of misdirected anger.

+Ms.Phelps was 11 or 12 when Lewinsky accident have happened.
+Exasperated - gotten worse.

+Just remember how all the public shaming went into Monika's way, but no one have blamed Bill Clinton, the president of US for anything.